Note

 No logs from resource, or no permission to workspace containing those logs

-Depending on the precise combination of data and permissions, the response will either contain a 200 with no resulting data or will throw a syntax error (4xx error).
+Depending on the precise combination of data and permissions, the response either contains a 200 with no resulting data, or throws a syntax error (4xx error).

 Partial access

 There are some scenarios where a user may have partial permissions to access a particular resource's logs.
-When a user is missing either:
+This is the case if the user is missing either:

-• Access to the tables reference in the query
+- Access to the tables referenced in the query.

-They will see a normal response, with data sources the user does not have permissions to access silently filtered out.
-To see information about a user's access to an Azure resource, the underlying Log Analytics workspaces, and to specific tables, include the header Prefer: include-permissions=true with requests.
-This will cause the response JSON to include a section like the following:
+To see detailed information about a user's access to the Azure resource, the underlying Log Analytics workspaces, and to specific tables, include the following header with your request:

 {